Bipolar junction transistor: Applications

 The BJT remains a device that excels in some applications, such as discrete circuit design, due to the very wide selection of BJT types available, and because of its high transconductance and output resistance compared to MOSFETs.

 The BJT is also the choice for demanding analog circuits, especially for very-high-frequency applications, such as radio-frequency circuits for wireless systems.

 High-speed digital logic

 Emitter-coupled logic (ECL) use BJTs.

 Bipolar transistors can be combined with MOSFETs in an integrated circuit by using a BiCMOS process of wafer fabrication to create circuits that take advantage of the application strengths of both types of transistor.

 Amplifiers

+One of the most prominent early uses of the transistor was in consumer products such as the transistor radio which began production in 1954.
+The use of transistors in handheld radios and would also jumpstart a small Japanese company named Tokyo Tsushin Kogyo K.K. to prominence with its TR-55 transistor radio bearing the name the company would soon change to match: Sony.
+The follow-on pocket-sized Sony TR-63 and several larger models by other manufacturers cemented the transistor and miniaturized electronics as critical to the new, portable consumer device market for decades to come.

 The transistor parameters α and β characterize the current gain of the BJT.
 It is this gain that allows BJTs to be used as the building blocks of electronic amplifiers.
 The three main BJT amplifier topologies are: